Publications

 Working in Progress

 Abstract: To understand how students make college choices and how skilled individuals are spatially distributed, we develop and estimate a spatial general equilibrium model in the context of China.
 The model features two key stages: a college choice stage and a labor market choice stage, and incorporates the following elements.
 (1) In the first stage, students choose colleges while anticipating migration costs when entering the labor market in the second stage.
 These migration costs are lower when the labor market is closer to the student's home or to the location of the attended college.
-(2) The model accounts for idiosyncratic matches between students and colleges in the first stage, and between students and locations in the second stage, and estimates the parameters characterizing the extent of these idiosyncratic matches.
-We derive gravity equations for both college and labor market choices and present preliminary evidence that the model closely matches observed patterns.
+(2) The model accounts for idiosyncratic matches between students and colleges in the first stage and between college graduates and working locations in the second stage.
+The student–college idiosyncratic matches generate the quality dispersion of admitted students within colleges, while the graduate–location idiosyncratic matches capture heterogeneity in job fit across destinations.
+We estimate the parameters governing the extent of these idiosyncratic matches and derive gravity equations for both college and labor market choices.
+Preliminary results show that the model's implied gravity equations closely match empirical patterns, suggesting it provides a coherent framework for analyzing spatial skill sorting.